airbnb/swift/swift.md

 1. [File Organization](#file-organization)
 1. [Objective-C Interoperability](#objective-c-interoperability)

-## Formatting
+## Xcode Formatting

-_All these settings can be automatically set in Xcode by adding [this script](resources/xcode_settings.sh) to a "Run Script" build phase._
+_You can enable the following settings in Xcode by running [this script](resources/xcode_settings.sh), e.g. as part of a "Run Script" build phase._

 * <a id='column-width'></a>(<a href='#column-width'>link</a>) **Each line should have a maximum column width of 100 characters.**